Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-The project introduces graduates to the topics and problems from the fields of building in existing structures, neighborhood development or urban systems and shows the interconnectedness from each field.
+The project introduces alumni to the topics and problems from the fields of building in existing structures, neighborhood development or urban systems and shows the interconnectedness from each field.

 Superior module: